Seaborn Jones

 Seaborn Jones (February 1, 1788 – March 18, 1864) was a United States representative from Georgia.
 Born in Augusta, Georgia, he attended Princeton College and studied law.
 By a special act of the legislature, he was admitted to the bar in 1808.
 He commenced a legal practice in Milledgeville.

-Jones was appointed Solicitor General of the Ocmulgee circuit in September 1817, and was Solicitor General of Georgia in 1823.
-He was one of the commissioners appointed to investigate the disturbances in the Creek Nation; in 1827 he moved to Columbus, Georgia where he built his home El Dorado, later renamed St. Elmo.
+Jones was appointed Solicitor General of the Ocmulgee circuit in September 1817 and was Solicitor General of Georgia in 1823.
+He was one of the commissioners appointed to investigate the disturbances in the Creek Nation; in 1827, he moved to Columbus, Georgia, where he built his home El Dorado, later renamed St. Elmo.
 Jones was elected as a Jacksonian to the Twenty-third Congress, serving from March 4, 1833, to March 3, 1835.
-He was elected as a Democrat to the Twenty-ninth Congress, serving from March 4, 1845, to March 3, 1847.
-He died in Columbus, and was buried was at Linwood Cemetery.
+He later was elected as a Democrat to the Twenty-ninth Congress, serving from March 4, 1845, to March 3, 1847.
+He died in Columbus, and was buried at Linwood Cemetery.

-Jones' daughter, Mary Howard Jones, married Henry L. Benning, for whom Fort Benning is named.
-In 2002, the Seaborn Jones Memorial Park in Rockmart, Georgia was named after Jones.
+Jones's daughter, Mary Howard Jones, married Henry L. Benning, for whom Fort Benning was named.
+In 2002, the Seaborn Jones Memorial Park in Rockmart, Georgia, was named after Jones.